apereo/cas/docs/cas-server-documentation/release_notes/RC8.md

 ## Other Stuff

 - U2F functionality is removed from the CAS codebase and is no longer supported.
 The [underlying library](https://github.com/Yubico/java-u2flib-server) provided by Yubico has been deprecated and archived since 2002.
+- Authentication throttling support in CAS is now extended to SAML2 identity provider endpoints and functionality.

 ## Library Upgrades